EvoStream/ems_web_services_user_guide/_posts/2016-01-01-ems_web_services.md

 ### Web Server Requirements

-The EMS Web Services require a web server, such as the Apache Web Server, along with that web server’s PHP and CURL modules/plugins.
+The EMS Web Services require a web server, such as EWS (the default EvoStream Web Server that comes with EMS) or the Apache Web Server, along with that web server’s PHP and CURL modules/plugins.